The National Screen Institute – Canada (NSI) is a charitable, not-for-profit organization with headquarters in Winnipeg.

 How is the National Screen Institute structured?

-A board of directors (up to 15 members), co-chaired by Brad Pelman and Raja Khanna, oversees the operations of NSI.
+A board of directors (up to 15 members), chaired by Norm Bolen, oversees the operations of NSI.

 How is the National Screen Institute funded?